Hyperdrax/so_long/README.md

 - https://www.youtube.com/watch?v=RwgKqA9j3JE

 ### Ai usage
-AI assisted with understanding, repetitive tasks (texture loading, error handling), and debugging.
+AI assisted with understanding, repetitive & tedious tasks (texture loading, error handling, refactor), and debugging.
 All code was verified for correctness and understanding by me.